 In theatre, he has produced West Side Story at The Fairfield Halls, and produced and directed Guys and Dolls for the National Trust, for whom he was Artistic Director at Polesden Lacey for four years.
 He has directed Kismet and The Slipper and the Rose, which he also adapted for the stage and is now performed all over the world.
 For the theatre, he has written and directed No Exit for Students, Don’t Mess With the Curtain Cords! and Viva la Costa!

-Alongside his involvement in the above, Pip founded a publishing, advertising and design group, which he ran as Chairman and CEO throughout the 70s, 80s and early 90s, serving a wide variety of clients including Toyota, Book Club Associates and The Financial Times, as well as working internationally, especially in the leisure industries.
+Alongside the above, Pip founded a publishing, advertising and design group, which he ran as Chairman and CEO throughout the 70s, 80s and early 90s, serving a wide variety of clients including Toyota, Book Club Associates and The Financial Times, as well as working internationally, especially in the leisure industries.

 Pip was Chief Barker of the Variety Club in 1999, the charity’s 50th Anniversary, and has been Chairman of the Variety Golf (formerly the Variety Club Golf Society) since 2019.
 He was President of the Whitgiftian Association in 2017-8 and now serves on the committee of the Old Whitgiftian Golf Society which he captained 2007/8 and is currently President.
 He was Chair of Governors of the Quest Academy in Croydon for five years between 2012 and 2017.